Nic-DevOps/Infrastructure_Projects/Project_5_GCP_HTTP_Server/README.md

 - Ensure you have a service account key and GCP SDK configured (\`gcloud auth application-default login\`).
 - An SSH key must be available and provisioned with the instance for Ansible access.

+Linux file permission notation
+🔢 Linux File Permission Mode: '0644'
+The mode is a three-digit octal number that sets:

+Octal Digit	Who it applies to
+1st (6)	Owner (user)
+2nd (4)	Group
+3rd (4)	Others (everyone else)

+Each digit is a sum of permission bits:

+Permission	Value	Meaning
+Read	4	Can view
+Write	2	Can edit
+Execute	1	Can run (like a script)

+🔐 '0644' Explained
+Role	Permissions	Value	Meaning
+Owner	rw-	6	Read + Write
+Group	r--	4	Read only
+Others	r--	4	Read only

+So, '0644' means:

+The file owner can read and write the file

+Everyone else (group and others) can only read it

+This is perfect for web content like index.html, where:

+The system/web server (owner) needs to write/manage it

+Visitors (via Nginx) only need to read it

 ---

 ## 📎 References